drerichards/code-challenge/APP_README.md

 Notes
-- I unfortunately can't have the data loaded onto the page anymore, and do not know why.
+- I unfortunately can't have the data loaded onto the page with JSON.parse() anymore, and do not know why.
 The page takes forever to load with a "Waiting for localhost" message on the screen.
 Eventually I see a timeout msg:
 "This page isn’t working
 localhost didn’t send any data.
 ERR_EMPTY_RESPONSE"